capytaine/capytaine/docs/features.rst

 * Various input mesh formats supported via meshmagick_.
 * Output in legacy Nemoh Tecplot format or NetCDF format.
 * Computation of the free surface elevation and the Kochin function.
-* 3D animations of the free surface elevation.
+* 3D animations of the body motion and the free surface elevation.
 * Binaries distributed via `conda <https://www.anaconda.com/download/>`_.
 * A cleaner code with unit tests, meaningful variable names, more comments, no Fortran 77, no global variables and no error message in French.
 * Double precision floating-point numbers by default.
 (Can be recompiled in single precision.)